MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorial.md

 :::image type="content" source="images/tutorial/sum-crop-damage-by-week.png" alt-text="Screenshot of time chart showing crop damage by week.":::

-Now we can see a peak in crop damage in January, which probably was due to Freeze/Frost.
+Now you can see a peak in crop damage in January, which probably was due to Freeze/Frost.

 ### dcount()